 Step 2: Add Magnesium

 The most common and effective solution is Epsom salts (magnesium sulfate).
+You can also use a liquid version of magnesium and follow the recommended feeding guide line.

 • Soil / watering: 1 teaspoon per litre of water